 Max Hauptman covers New York City and State politics for Uptown Radio.
 A Brooklyn native, he holds a B.S. in International Relations from West Point.
 Prior to attending Columbia Journalism School, he served for six years as an Army officer in Washington State.
 He is currently fulfilling his lifelong dream of never running a marathon.

-Camila Kerwin is a journalist and graduate student at the Columbia Journalism School.
+Camila Kerwin covers city transit for Uptown Radio.
 Her radio and multimedia work has appeared on Public Radio International’s The World, WLRN in Miami, and Colombia’s El Tiempo.
+Before journalism, she studied Comparative Literature in college, and worked as a writing instructor for one year.
 In her spare time, she enjoys illustrating calendars and observing her cat, Kramer.

 Lindsey Kortyka is covering the religion beat for Uptown Radio.
 She grew up in Cleveland, Ohio and worked as an attorney for four years in Dayton, Ohio.
 Lindsey has a bachelor’s degree in politics from Oberlin College and a Juris Doctorate from The Ohio State University.
 She likes to travel and hang out with her husband, dog, and two cats.